 Save Component To Library – This one does exactly what it says on the tin (or the button for anyone that hasn’t seen those adverts for a well known wood stain brand).
 Enter/confirm the name and location and click Finish.
 It then informs you that the save is complete and asks if you wish to include it in the database.
 If this is a component that is likely to be used repetitively then it is probably advisable to say yes, or no if not.

 Either way, that’s your part component complete.
 Good work!
+Now it’s time to move on to part 2 of this tutorial here.

 We hope you found that useful!